-17 EFRAG welcomes the IASB's effort to provide guidance in IAS 37 on costs that relate directly to a contract.
+- 17 EFRAG welcomes the IASB's effort to provide guidance in IAS 37 on costs that relate directly to a contract.
 EFRAG also notes that the proposed guidance is consistent with the guidance on contract costs in IFRS 15.
-However, EFRAG notes that guidance on 'direct costs' and 'directly attributable costs' differs in other IFRS Standards.

-- 18 EFRAG agrees with the IASB's decision to add paragraphs 68A and 68B to the requirements of IAS 37 to clarify which costs an entity should consider when determining the cost of fulfilling a contract to provide goods or services.
-EFRAG also acknowledges that the wording of paragraph 68A of the ED is aligned with paragraph 97 of IFRS 15. - 19 However; EFRAG disagrees with the assertion in paragraphs BC24 and BC25 of the ED that the proposed definition of directly related costs is consistent with requirements in other IFRS Standards for the measurement of non-monetary assets.
-We acknowledge the terms 'direct' or 'directly related' are commonly used in IFRS literature, but not necessarily with consistent meaning.
-For instance, IAS 2 Inventories explains that the cost of inventory comprises not only the purchase price, costs directly attributable to the acquisition of finished goods, materials and services, and costs directly related to the units of production (such as direct labour) but also a systematic allocation of fixed and variable production overheads that are incurred in converting materials into finished goods, which are referred to as 'indirect costs of production'. - 20 EFRAG also notes that paragraph BC26 of the ED states that, ideally, the way an entity determines the cost of fulfilling a contract to deliver goods should be consistent with the way in which it determines the cost of those goods when it holds them. - 21 EFRAG therefore suggests that the IASB should in the longer term review the guidance on 'direct costs' and 'directly attributable costs' across IFRS Standards with a view to aligning the use of these terms.
+However, EFRAG notes that guidance on 'direct costs' and 'directly attributable costs' differs in other IFRS Standards. - 18 EFRAG agrees with the IASB's decision to add paragraphs 68A and 68B to the requirements of IAS 37 to clarify which costs an entity should consider when determining the cost of fulfilling a contract to provide goods or services.
+EFRAG also acknowledges that the wording of paragraph 68A of the ED is aligned with paragraph 97 of IFRS 15.
+However, EFRAG suggests that the IASB should better explain in paragraph 68B of the ED which types of costs should not be included when determining the cost of fulfilling a contract. - 19 Moreover, as explained in paragraph 12 above, EFRAG notes that the scope of the IAS 37 onerous test also includes purchase contracts.
+Therefore, EFRAG suggests that the IASB should also consider examples of specific types of costs that should be included when assessing purchase contracts. - However, EFRAG questions the assertion in paragraphs BC24 and BC25 of the ED that the proposed definition of directly related costs is consistent with requirements in other IFRS Standards for the measurement of non-monetary assets.
+We acknowledge that the terms and labelling 'direct' or 'directly related' are commonly used in IFRS literature, but not necessarily with consistent meaning.
+For instance, IAS 2 Inventories explains that the cost of inventory also includes 'indirect costs of production', e.g. a systematic allocation of fixed and variable production overheads that are incurred in converting materials into finished goods, which in accordance with the proposed paragraph 68A would be referred to as 'costs that relate directly to a contract'. - 21 EFRAG also notes that paragraph BC26 of the ED states that, ideally, the way an entity determines the cost of fulfilling a contract to deliver goods should be consistent with the way in which it determines the cost of those goods when it holds them. - 22 EFRAG therefore suggests that the IASB should, in the longer term, further assess the guidance on 'direct costs' and 'directly attributable costs' across IFRS Standards whether the differences in terminology and guidance are justified in circumstances and cause any application difficulties.
 The broader IAS 37 project could be a suitable vehicle for this review.